AckerlyXu/heima/articles/media-services/media-services-portal-create-account.md

 This article explains some common concepts and shows how to create a Media Services account with the Azure portal.

+> [!NOTE]
+> For information about availability of Azure Media Services features in different regions, see [availability of AMS features across datacenters](scenarios-and-availability.md#availability).

 ## Concepts
 Accessing Media Services requires two associated accounts: